harvardinformatics/website/content/chip-seq-workshop-hox7b.md

 The main output file is  NAME_peaks.narrowpeaks which is a  BED format file which contains the peak locations.
 This will be the file you use as input for the motif analysis.

-You can load it to UCSC genome browser or IGV.
-The 5th column in this file is the -10*log10pvalue of peak region.
+You can now load it into IGV.
+The 5th column in this file is the -10*log10pvalue of each peak region.

 Other output formats are described at [https://github.com/taoliu/MACS/blob/macs_v1/README.rst#output-files](https://github.com/taoliu/MACS/blob/macs_v1/README.rst#output-files)